foot/repo-summary/README.md

 repo-summary
 ============

 Little program that provides an overview of the state of multiple mercurial repositories.

-Requires node-webkit.
+Uses node-webkit.

 ```shell
 git clone https://github.com/foot/repo-summary.git